Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 3. Duleep Singh, Thetford Priory and more

-Thetford’s landmarks are all close by.
-The Town Council has produced an interactive map, which shows you where to find relics from thirteen different historical eras, from Vikings to World War II and beyond.
+Thetford’s landmarks date from thirteen different historical eras, from Vikings to World War II and beyond.

-- From Captain Manwairing, turn left beside the water and cross the footbridge onto Butten Island to find an equestrian statue honouring Duleep Singh, last Sikh ruler of the kingdom of the Punjab and former owner of the Koh-i-Noor diamond.
+- From Captain Manwairing (see 2 above), turn left beside the water and cross the footbridge onto Butten Island to find an equestrian statue honouring Duleep Singh, last Sikh ruler of the kingdom of the Punjab and former owner of the Koh-i-Noor diamond.

 - The town is also the birthplace of Thomas Paine and there is a statue of him on King Street, holding his book Rights of Man (1791).

-- Go back along the river, in the other direction, with the water on your left to find Thetford Priory.
+- How to get to Thetford Priory: Head back along the river, with the water on your left to find Thetford Priory.
 Cross under busy London Road, turn immediately left, with the fence on your left, and follow the road round to find the ruins of the Church of the Holy Sepulchre

 - Cross back over the river and turn left to find the main priory – England’s only surviving remains of their kind.
 One of the biggest monasteries in East Anglia, it was founded in the early 12th century.